Ola-raji/Abdullahi-Raji.-/README.md

 A comprehensive end-to-end volunteer undertaking for a premier Nigerian consulting firm.
 I fucntioned as the business analyst leading the transition of a new brand into a high-authority digital ecosystem.

 ---
-### 📈 Currently Working On...
-- 🔭 Deepening my knowledge in **FinOps** frameworks for cloud cost management.
-- 🌱 Expanding my portfolio in automated financial reporting.
----